kitchWWW/guitarTabsDatabase/README.md

 ## Me talking for a bit

-Welcome! the interesting / usable part you are probably here for is the [database](https://github.com/kitchWWW/guitarTabsDatabase/blob/master/g_files/database.txt) in `g_files/database.txt`.
+Welcome! the interesting thing you are probably here for is the [database](https://github.com/kitchWWW/guitarTabsDatabase/blob/master/g_files/database.txt) in `g_files/database.txt`.
 That is where we have a stash of all the chords in all the songs we could get our hands on.